Secure the NAT Port Redirection connections by Port Knocking

 3. Try to access the server by Vigor Router’s WAN IP and TCP Port 52201.
 The connection cannot be established because the port is not open.

-4. Using the on the client’s computer.
+4. Download the and execute it on the client's computer.

-• Enter the server’s public IP
+• Enter the Server’s IP or Domain name

 • Enter the first port knock port

-Then the tool starts knocking the door of the Vigor Router.
+• Then the tool starts knocking the door of the Vigor Router.

 5. After unlocking the ports successfully, the client can access the server.
 The established connection will not be interrupted even if the port locks again.
 When there is no packets or new session from the client IP and the idle timeout time 3600 seconds passes, the client needs to use the tool to unlock the connection again.